 Is there any alcohol besides beer on the premises?

 Craft beer, Ciders, Seltzers, and Liquor will be at the event.

 Yes, we have several ciders available and try to get one or two other options as well… please refer to the beer list on the website.

-I bought a ticket and now I can’t find it/can’t print it, what do I do?
+I bought a ticket, but now I can't find it or print it.
+What do I do?

 FOR TICKET HOLDERS ONLY: If you purchased your tickets on the event website and are in need of customer service regarding your ticket purchase, please email email@example.com for assistance.

 Is this event indoors or outdoors?

 Columbus Winter Beerfest is completely indoors.
 The event will take place rain or shine.
 All ticket sales are final.
 No refunds will be given due to weather.